On the Addressability Problem on CSS Codes: Clifford Addressability

-\begin{theorem} Let $\Code$ be a non-splitting CSS code of distance greater than 2.
-Suppose there is some $m$ such that no 1-local circuit in $\mathcal{C}_n^k\setminus \mathcal{C}_n^{k-1}$ is a logical identity.
-Then for all $m\geq k$, no 1-local circuit in $\mathcal{C}^m\setminus\mathcal{C}^{k-1}$ is a logical identity. \end{theorem} \begin{proof} We show this inductively.
-The base case is given by the assumptions of the theorem, so we suppose that there are no 1-local stabilizers with gates from the $k-1$ level of the Clifford hierarchy, for some $k$.
+\begin{theorem} Let $\Code$ be a non-splitting CSS code of distance at least 2.
+Suppose there is some $k$ such that no 1-local circuit in $\mathcal{C}_n^k\setminus \mathcal{C}_n^{k-1}$ is a logical identity.
+Then for all $m\geq k$, no 1-local circuit in $\mathcal{C}^m\setminus\mathcal{C}^{k-1}$ can preserve the codespace. \end{theorem} \begin{proof} We show this inductively, noting that if we prove that no circuit preserves the codespace, this also implies no circuit can be a logical identity.

+The base case is given by the assumptions of the theorem, so we suppose that there are no 1-local stabilizers with gates from the $m$ level of the Clifford hierarchy, for some $m$.

-Suppose $C$ is a non-global circuit composed of 1-local gates in the $k$th level of the Clifford hierarchy, such that at least one physical qubit $i$ has a gate which is in the $k$th level but not the $k-1$ level, and such that $C$ preserves the codespace.
+Suppose $U$ is a circuit composed of 1-local gates in the $m+1$th level of the Clifford hierarchy, such that at least one physical qubit $i$ has a gate which is in the $m+1$th level but not the $m$ level, and such that $U$ preserves the codespace.
 That is,

-where each $C_n$ is a single-qubit gate in $\mathcal{C}_1^k$, and $C_i\notin\mathcal{C}_1^{k-1}$.
+where each $U_n$ is a single-qubit gate in $\mathcal{C}_1^{m+1}$, and $U_i\notin\mathcal{C}_1^{m}$.

-Because $C_i\notin\mathcal{C}_1^{k-1}$, there is a Pauli matrix $V$ (either $X$, $Z$, or $XZ$) such that $C_iV=A_iC_i$ for $A_i\in \mathcal{C}_1^{k-1}\setminus\mathcal{C}_1^{k-2}$.
-Because the code has distance greater than 1 and does not split, for every physical qubit there is both an $X$ and $Z$ stabilizer with support on that qubit, and thus there is some Pauli stabilizer $S$ whose support on $i$ is the Pauli matrix $V$ defined above.
+Because $U_i\notin\mathcal{C}_1^{m}$, there is a Pauli matrix $V$ (either $X$, $Z$, or $XZ$) such that $U_iV=A_iU_i$ for $A_i\in \mathcal{C}_1^{m}\setminus\mathcal{C}_1^{m-1}$.
+Because the code has distance greater than 1 and does not split, for every physical qubit there is both an $X$ and $Z$ stabilizer with support on that qubit, and thus there is some Pauli stabilizer $P_0$ whose support on $i$ is the Pauli matrix $V$ defined above.

-Since $C$ is in the $k$th level, there is a operator $A$ such that $CX^a=AC$, where $A$.
-By choice of $C$, we know that the action of $A$ on the $i$th qubit, $A_i$, is not in the $k-2$ level of the Clifford hierarchy, so $A\in \mathcal{C}_n^{k-1}\setminus\mathcal{C}_n^{k-2}$ as well.
+Since $U$ is in the $m+1$th level, there is a operator $A$ such that $UP_0=AU$, where $A=A_1\otimes\dots\otimes A_n\in \mathcal{C}^{m}$.
+By choice of $U$, we know that the action of $A$ on the $i$th qubit, $A_i$, is not in the $m-1$ level of the Clifford hierarchy, so $A\in \mathcal{C}_n^{m}\setminus\mathcal{C}_n^{m-1}$ as well.